 In addition, authors must consider the gender variable in their research work.
 They must base the composition by gender of the samples gathered, report the gender of the subjects investigated, present the results disaggregated by gender (whenever possible) and take into account the existing nuances within each of the sexes.

 Self-archiving and open access policy

-Since 2007, CTS provides unrestricted, open and free access to all its content, including the complete files of its four-monthly edition and the different products presented through its electronic platform.
+Since 2007, CTS provides unrestricted, open and free access to all its content, including the complete files of its quarterly edition and the different products presented through its electronic platform.
 This decision is based on the belief that offering free access to published materials facilitates a better and greater knowledge exchange.

 CTS issues and individual articles are under Creative Commons Attribution 4.0 International license.

 CTS is committed to preserving its digital content in the short, medium and long term; to ensuring its authenticity and incorruptibility; to maintaining its accessibility, storage on a secure server and good reading and downloading conditions; and to exercising regular control over the documents hosted on its website.